dbstreif/ChristmasPI/README.md

 <h1>ChristmasPI</h1>
-<p>Raspberry Pi 4 project using individually addressable LEDs and the RPI4 pinouts</p>
+Raspberry Pi 4 project using individually addressable LEDs and the RPI4 pinouts.
+Project documentation can be found on my [LinkedIn](https://www.linkedin.com/in/dominic-streif/)